ILLIXR/ILLIXR/docs/docs/Boba_README.md

 For a manual Android build, use
 `./gradlew -PILLIXR_ENABLE_BOBA=ON :app:assembleDebug`.
 Other offload clients can enable the same support with CMake's `-DILLIXR_ENABLE_BOBA=ON` option.
 Ordinary builds default to the original frame format without this metadata.
+The Boba-only fields are also omitted from compressed and decoded frames when support is disabled.

 Both endpoints must use matching settings.
 Rebuild the desktop and Quest client when switching between the two formats; selecting a runtime profile alone does